hhqing999/HKLite/README.md

 # HKLite
-* A simple ORM for .net, support SQLite,SqlCE,MySql and SQL Server.
+* A simple ORM for .net, supports SQLite,SqlCE,MySql and SQL Server.
 * Can use in both Windows and Windows CE applications while using SQLite or SqlCE.
-* Auto create if the database file does not exist while using SQLite or SqlCE.
+* Automatically create if the database file does not exist while using SQLite or SqlCE.
 * Written in VS2008.
 ## Create entity class
 ```C#